DC801/BM-Badge/SD_Card/MAGE/README.md

 # Scripting Techniques

 These are some of the techniques we developed when making the BMG2020.
-The game itself may not follow these patterns perfectly (since they weren't all invented yet) but content creators should at least keep these techniques in mind.
+The game itself may not follow these patterns perfectly (since they weren't all invented yet) but game developers might want to at least keep these techniques in mind.

 ## `COPY_SCRIPT` Uses